Aboriginal and Torres Strait Islander peoples

-Support for rural, regional and remote students (including for distance education or online studies) may include orientation activities, accommodation officers, student support services, welfare services, clubs and societies and academic support.
+Support for rural, regional and remote students (including for distance education or online studies) may include orientation activities, accommodation officers, student support services, welfare services, academic support and provision of networking opportunities.

 - Rural and Regional Enterprise Scholarships (up to $18,000 depending on the type of study)

-- more sub-bachelor (including enabling) places at providers in regional areas; and
+- more sub-bachelor (including enabling) places at providers in regional areas

-- establishing Regional University Centres that provide campus-like facilities and support, including study spaces, video conferencing, computer facilities and internet access for distance education students.
+- Regional University Centres that provide campus-like facilities and support, including study spaces, video conferencing, computer facilities and internet access for tertiary students in regional and remote locations

 Students who are carers